 Where: 1771 Kever Main, Melissa; 214/ 404-8353

-When: Opens the weekend of September 28 through the first week of November; Open Tuesdays—Sundays (closed Mondays)
+When: Opens the weekend of Sept.
+28 until Nov.
+2; Open Tuesdays—Sundays (closed Mondays) 10am-7pm; Pumpkin activities are weekends only from 12-5pm

 The basics: Activities on the weekend include pony rides, hayrides, pumpkin painting and more.
 Peruse through the huge selection of pumpkins (including exotic pumpkins) and fresh goodies available at the market.
 Food trucks and vendors will be on site during the weekend.